Ten reasons why unions are important

 2. Better terms and conditions

-Workers who join a trade union are more likely to have better terms and conditions than those who do not, because trade unions negotiate for their members through collective bargaining agreements and protect them from bad management practices.
+Workers who join a trade union are more likely to have better terms and conditions than those who do not, because trade unions negotiate for their members through collective bargaining agreements — the result of negotiations between trade unions and employers.
+Collective bargaining agreements give workers strength in numbers, and protect them from bad management practices.

 All aspects of working life should be the subject of discussion and agreement between employers and employees under the protection of a trade union.
 Trained representatives of the union lead these negotiations on behalf of employees.
 Unions work constructively with progressive employers to ensure that company changes affecting employees are in the interest of both workers and employer.